-Unlike for limited companies, there’s no legal requirement for a sole trader to open a business bank account.
+Unlike limited companies, there’s no legal requirement for a sole trader to open a business bank account.

 So, if you’re a sole trader, it shouldn’t be a problem to accept payments for the work you have carried out.
-But if a high volume of business-related payments are noted going in and out of your personal account, then your bank may contact you and ask you to set up a business account.
+But if a high volume of business-related payments is noted going in and out of your personal account, then your bank may contact you and ask you to set up a business account.

 Should I get a business bank account as a sole trader?

 If you’re going to be doing a huge amount of business banking, we’ve already established that even as a sole trader you probably won’t be allowed to use your personal current account for that.

 But apart from that point, there are lots of other advantages that come with setting up a business bank account.